susanwang1234/Hope-Health-Action-Forms/README.md

 project. ceres-server contains all the files for the server written with Typescript and Node/Express and a dockerfile.
 It follows the typical Node file structure where it has an src folder with all the different tsx files inside of it. <br>

+<h1>Valid login Credentials</h1>
+You must input a valid account from the login page in order to reach the dashboard

+username: admin password: password123

+[Note: you can still access without it if you change from the URL /login to /dashboard]

 <h1>Ceres Client and Serverside Build and Deploy Instructions</h1>

 Proceed with Section A if: